pentible/typescript-app-template/readme.md

     -   mobile: `apps/mobile`
     -   desktop: `apps/desktop`
     -   web: `apps/web`
+-   remove references to any removed apps from `tsconfig.json`
 -   find/replace `ptat` with your app name
 -   find/replace `example.com` with your org domain
 -   find/replace `com.example` with your org reverse domain